derSoerrn95/alex/contents/user-manual/project-management.md

 ![Overview](assets/project-management/overview.jpg)

-## Creating, editing and deleting Projects
+## Creating, editing and deleting projects

 In order to create a new project, fill out the form on the left.
 A new project has the following properties: